JamesDavidMorris/TheVolcanoWiki/README.md

 ## Access the Website

 You can access the running website [here](https://thevolcanowiki.onrender.com/).
-This link allows you to explore all the features of The Volcano Wiki live.
+This link allows you to explore all the features of The Volcano Wiki live.<br>
 For developers and those interested in the backend functionality, the API documentation is available via Swagger.
 You can access it [here](https://thevolcanowiki.onrender.com/api-docs) to test and interact with the API endpoints.

 ## Screenshot